Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Power Reception and Conversion on the Surface

-\begin{itemize} \item \emph{Single Aperture:} A compact, monolithic optical transmitter with physical diameter \(D=0.20\,\mathrm{m}\).
+A relevant scenario setup and assumptions are discussed below: \begin{itemize} \item \emph{Single Aperture:} A compact, monolithic optical transmitter with physical diameter \(D=0.20\,\mathrm{m}\).
 Near-ideal wavefront quality \((M^2\approx1.0)\) implies close-to-diffraction-limited performance for a small telescope or collimator. \item \emph{Phased Array:} A coherently phased array synthesizing an effective aperture diameter \(D_{\text{eff}}=2.00\,\mathrm{m}\).
 Partial fill factor and sub-aperture errors give \(M^2\approx1.2\).
 Even so, the increased effective diameter reduces beam divergence substantially compared to the single aperture. \item Laser wavelength \(\lambda=1.064\,\mu\mathrm{m}\) (typical for Nd:YAG or fiber-laser systems). \item Overall pointing and optical path efficiency \(\eta_{\text{point}}\,\eta_{\text{opt}}=0.85\), combining residual pointing jitter, wavefront distortions, and mirror/lens transmission losses on both transmit and receive optics. \item Lunar surface receiver with physical collection area \(A_{\text{rx}}=1.00\,\mathrm{m}^2\) (equivalent to a circular aperture of diameter \(\approx 1.13\,\mathrm{m}\)), and photonic-to-electrical conversion efficiency \(\eta_{\text{rx}}=0.25\). \item Both transmitter cases use the practical half-angle divergence formula (\ref{eq:theta_practical}): \(\theta_{\text{tx}}=M^2({2\lambda}/{\pi D})\), corresponding to a diffraction-limited Gaussian beam modified by the beam quality factor \(M^2\). \end{itemize}